SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 To add a document to any of the scopes, click "Add" and pick one of the available sources.

+### Notepad

+Create a text file from scratch, or edit an existing attachment.

 ### File

 Upload a file from the hard drive of your computer.
 SillyTavern provides built-in converters for popular file formats: